 - You must complete a HUD-approved counseling session

 - Your home must be a single-family residence, a two-to-four unit owner-occupied home, or a HUD approved townhouse, condominium or manufactured home

-1 You must live in the home as your primary residence, continue to pay required property taxes, homeowners insurance and maintain the home according to Federal Housing Administration requirements.
-Failure to meet these requirements can trigger a loan default that results in foreclosure.
+2 You must live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to FHA requirements.
+Failure to meet these requirements can trigger a loan default that may result in foreclosure.